 The Canon 800D can shoot 60 fps footage.
 You can shoot 60 fps and slow it down to 50% in post-production.
-Additionally, stabilizing that footage a bit will make it look as close to a video shot in 120 FPS.
+Stabilizing that footage a bit will make it look as close to a video shot in 120 FPS.
 If it’s done right, it’ll be hard to tell the difference between a 60 FPS and a 120 FPS slo-mo footage.

 Many YouTubers such as MSK shoot their videos in 50 FPS.
 50 FPS is not much different from 60 FPS.
-Both the frame rates make the video flow smoothly. keep in mind that filming in 50 FPS or 60 FPS is very subjective; some people like it, some love it and some hate it.
+Both the frame rates make the video flow smoothly. keep in mind that filming at 50 FPS or 60 FPS is very subjective; some people like it, some love it and some hate it.
 It all comes down to what you need the footage for and why.

 The visible difference between 24 FPS and 25 FPS is not humungous.
-The 25 FPS frame rate is mostly used for the video that will be broadcasted on TV.
+The 25 FPS frame rate is mostly used for the video that will be broadcast on TV.
 Therefore, 25 FPS is irrelevant for you unless you are making content for TV.

 The majority of the movies that are displayed in cinemas are 24 FPS videos.
 Bollywood also prefers 24 FPS over any other frame rate.
 Another reason for Filmmakers to shoot videos in 24 FPS is that a fighting montage looks very natural to the eyes if shot in 24 FPS.
 Furthermore, it’s highly recommended to shoot 24 fps for YouTube and other social media.